rwetherall/memofunc/README.md

 [1] 20

 ```
-Note that useing force=TRUE will not only force the function implementation to be executed even if a cached value is available, but it will also overwirte any exisiting cache values with the new one so it is available for future calls to the memoed function.
+Note that using force=TRUE will not only force the function implementation to be executed, even if a cached value is available, but it will also overwirte any exisiting cache value with the new one so it is available for future calls to the memoed function.

 ### Identifing a Memoed Function